magJ/go-ui-crossbuild/README.md

 # go-ui-docker
 Cross compiler for use with the [go ui library](https://github.com/andlabs/ui)
+Builds amd64 binaries for linux, windows and macOS(darwin)

 ### Usage
 1. Mount your project to `/go/src/project_name`